The Peanut Butter Solution

 The Peanut Butter Solution (French title: Opération beurre de pinottes) is a 1985 Canadian children's fantasy film directed by Michael Rubbo.
 The second installment in the Tales for All (Contes Pour Tous) series of films by Les Productions La Fête, the film stars Mathew Mackay, Siluck Saysanasy, Alison Darcy, and Michael Hogan.

+The film was released by Cinéma Plus in Canada and New World Pictures in the United States.
+One of the best known films in the Tales for All series, it has become a cult classic in the years since its release.

 Plot

 Michael Baskin is an average 11-year-old boy.
-His father, Billy Baskin, is a struggling artist and temporary sole caregiver of the children while his wife attends to the estate of her recently deceased father in Australia.
-Upon hearing the news that an abandoned mansion has recently burned down, Michael and his friend Connie decide to explore the remains.
+His father, Billy Baskin, is a struggling artist and temporary sole caretaker of the children, while his wife attends to the estate of her recently deceased father in Australia.
+Upon hearing the news that an abandoned mansion has recently burned down, Michael and his friend, Connie, decide to explore the remains.
 Outside the mansion, Connie dares Michael to take a look inside, leading to a frightening encounter with the ghosts of its homeless inhabitants who had died in the fire.
-Michael does not know this yet, but his fearsome run in with the ghosts has given him a mysterious illness simply known as "The Fright".
-Michael wakes up the next morning to find out that "The Fright" has made him lose all of his hair.
-After a failed attempt with a wig (his wig was pulled off by an older boy during a fight in a soccer game), the ghosts visit Michael in his sleep and give him the recipe of a magical formula for hair growth, the main ingredient of which is peanut butter.
-Michael's first attempt to make the formula is thwarted when his father and sister think he is making something to ingest (rather than use topically) and dispose of it.
+Michael does not know this yet, but his fearsome run-in with the ghosts has given him a mysterious illness, "The Fright."
+Michael wakes up the next morning to find that "The Fright" has made him lose his hair.
+After a failed attempt with a wig (an older boy pulled his wig off during a fight in a soccer game), the ghosts visit Michael in his sleep and give him the recipe of a magical formula for hair growth, the main ingredient of which is peanut butter.
+Michael's first attempt to make the formula is thwarted when his father and sister dispose of it, thinking he was creating something to ingest (rather than use topically).

-The ghosts return the following night, giving themselves a second chance to pay him back for giving his money to some homeless people, and also give Michael special instruction not to add too much peanut butter, as it will end in dreadful results.
-Michael successfully makes the formula this time, but ignores their instructions not to overdo the peanut butter, and wakes up the next morning to find that his new hair has already begun to grow.
+The ghosts return the following night, giving themselves a second chance to repay him for giving his money to some homeless people.
+They also give Michael special instructions on not adding too much peanut butter, which will result in dreadful results.
+Michael successfully makes the formula this time, but ignores their instructions, and wakes up the next morning to find that his new hair has already begun to grow super super fast.
 After only a few minutes, Michael has grown a full head of hair.
-Suspicious of his fast growing follicles, Connie confronts Michael about his unusual ability.
-When Michael reveals to him his concoction, Connie decides to apply some to his pubic area, in an attempt to create the illusion that he's going through puberty.
+Suspicious of his fast-growing follicles, Connie confronts Michael about his unusual ability.
+When Michael reveals to him his concoction, Connie decides to apply some to his pubic area, in an attempt to create the illusion that he is going through puberty.
 Connie soon discovers that the joke is on him.
-Pretty soon, Michael and Connie's hair grows to such lengths that it has become a nuisance for the school and their classmates, resulting in their suspensions.
-While Michael frantically searches for a solution, Connie discovers that the hair will stop growing by yelling at it.
+Soon, Michael and Connie's hair grows to such lengths that it becomes a nuisance for the school and their classmates, resulting in their suspensions.
+While Michael frantically searches for a solution, Connie discovers the hair will stop growing by yelling at it.